Wood Floor Gap Filling

-One of the most widely used methods for gap filling wooden floors is mixing clear resin filler with sawdust collected during the floor sanding process, to create a thick putty with the same colour as the floors, applied with a spatula between the floorboards.
-This method is mainly used for gaps on parquet floors and floor boards where the gap is less than 5 mm wide.
+A widely used method for gap filling wooden floors is mixing clear resin filler with sawdust collected during the floor sanding process, to create a thick putty with the same colour as the floors, applied with a spatula between the floorboards.
+This method is ideal for gaps on parquet floors and floorboards where the gap is less than 5 mm wide.

-The advantage of this gap filling method is that it provides a basis for smooth floor finish, dries quickly and the gap filling mixture has identical colour to your flooring because the sawdust has been collected from the sanding of your floors.
+The advantage of this wood floor gap filling method is that it provides a basis for a smooth floor finish, dries quickly and the gap filling mixture has identical colour to your flooring because the sawdust has been collected from the sanding of your floors.

-The downside of resin gap filling is that it is suitable for solid and stable planks over solid base/joist support.
-On non-grooved floors such as the original pine floor boards, is difficult to guarantee its durability as any movement caused by weak, cracked or over-sanded boards as well as movement in the joists will cause displacement of the filling.
-That is why this method is often more efficient when applied to parquet flooring or lock joint floorboards where the gap filling will not fall through.
+The downside of resin gap filling is that it is not suitable for solid and stable planks over solid base/joist support.
+On non-grooved floors such as the original pine floorboards, is difficult to guarantee its durability as any movement caused by weak, cracked or over-sanded boards as well as movement in the joists will cause displacement of the filling.
+That is why this method is often more efficient when applied to parquet flooring or lock joint floorboards where the gap filling putty will not fall through.

-To minimise the risk of gap filling falling through, we use an exceptionally high quality of resin filler products and our wood floor gap filling service comes including inspection and refitting of the flooring, prior to the restoration.
+To minimise the risk of gap filling putty falling through, we use exceptionally high-quality resin filler products and our wood floor gap filling service comes with inspection and refitting of the flooring, prior to the restoration.